juanptsanchez/four-card-section/README-template.md

 ### Useful resources

-- [Example resource 1](https://fonts.google.com/) - This helped me select the font and use it in my project.
+- [Google Fonts](https://fonts.google.com/) - This helped me select the font and use it in my project.
-- [Example resource 2](https://necolas.github.io/normalize.css/) - This is an amazing library which helped me render all elements more consistently and in line with modern standards.
+- [Normalize](https://necolas.github.io/normalize.css/) - This is an amazing library which helped me render all elements more consistently and in line with modern standards.

 ## Author